 The first step is to add the data that you wish to assess the fairness of.
 Whilst you can input any dataset here, it is important that this reflects your task at hand.
-For example, if your question is:

 The Vulnerabilities pillar enables you to profile exploitable weaknesses in your AI Model.
 Rather than a typically security assessment (which is based on notions such as encryption, credentials, firewalls, etc) the vulnerabilities pillar focuses on the data.
 Its aim is to identify times that a bad actor (or adversarial) could manipulate input data in order to fool the machine learning system into producing an unintended output.
 For example, an attacker for an automated credit card approval system could manipulate their input data in subtle ways to fool the system into approving their credit card application.